Archaeological Site Of Ancient Delos In Greece

 In 478 BC, after the Persian Wars, an alliance of over 300 Greek city-states was formed.
 Its purpose was to help liberate or defend various Greek cities from the Persian rule.

-While this alliance was led by the city of Athens, its treasury was initially kept on the sacred island of Delos.
-As a result, the alliance was named the Delian League.
+While this alliance was led by the city of Athens, its treasury was initially kept on the sacred island of Delos, and was therefore named “the Delian League”.

 In 454 BC, the treasury was transported to Athens, which reinforced its position as the dominant power in the League.

 The Athenians were now the rulers of Delos.
 They commanded that no births or deaths take place on the island, in order for Apollo’s sanctuary to remain pure.
-All the existing graves were moved to nearby Rhenia island.
+All the existing graves were moved to the nearby island, Rhenia.

 The archaeological site of Ancient Delos

 Delos, however, maintained its importance, not least because of the Delian Games.
 This was a festival happening every 4 years, similar to the Olympic Games.
-The Delia were dedicated to Apollo, and they consisted of cultural and sports events.
+The Delian Games were dedicated to Apollo, and they consisted of cultural and sports events.

 Ancient Delos reaches its peak

 From the 3rd century BC, Delos became an independent city-state.
-The Romans conquered Delos in 166 BC, and they declared the island a tax-free port.
+The Romans conquered the island in 166 BC, declaring it a tax-free port.
 Gradually, Delos became a massive commerce hub.

 The favourable tax system attracted people from all around the Roman Empire.
 There is evidence that people travelled here from areas as far as Syria, Cappadocia or Egypt.